 This lid is impressively light, comes in three shell sizes for an ideal fit, flows air like an actual motocross helmet, and does it all for just $250.
 It also fits any size goggle without issue, and even comes with an ECE safety certification.

-And, as the name suggests, the latest iteration of the MX9 Adventure helmet includes a Mips slip-plane liner, which helps reduce the impact forces transmitted to your brain in a crash.
+And, as the name suggests, the latest iteration of the MX9 Adventure helmet includes a MIPS slip-plane liner, which helps reduce the impact forces transmitted to your brain in a crash.
 FOR $250!

-We've really only had one complaint with the MX9 Adventure over the years, and that's that its about as loud as your average motocross helmet, even with the visor down.
-Throw in a set of 20 cent earplugs and that problem is solved.
+We've really only had one complaint with the MX9 Adventure over the years, and that's that it's about as loud as your average motocross helmet, even with the visor down.
+Throw in a set of 20-cent earplugs, and that problem is solved.
 This one's a no-brainer.

 PROS |